8 Riveting Reasons Everyone Visit The Lotus Temple, Also Known As Delhi's Undisputed Cultural Gem!

 2. One Of Only 7 Bahá’í Houses Of Worship In The World

-The number of Bahá’í Houses of Worship in the world is scarce but each boasts of a beauty unparalleled and the Lotus Temple in the Indian subcontinent is among one of the seven Bahá’í Houses of Worship around the world.
+The number of Bahá’í Houses of Worship in the world is scarce but each boasts of an unparalleled beauty and the Lotus Temple in the Indian subcontinent is among seven Bahá’í Houses of Worship around the world.
 The others are located in Sydney (Australia), Panama City (Panama), Apia (West Samoa), Kampala (Uganda), Frankfurt (Germany), and Willamette (USA).
-Each of these Houses of Worship, while sharing some basic design concepts, has its own distinct cultural identity, but still, embodies the principle of unity in diversity.
+Each of these Houses of Worship, while sharing some basic design concepts, have its own distinct cultural identity, but still, embodies the principle of unity in diversity.

 3. It's An Incredible Modern Architectural Marvel Of The Country